Culture of Austria

-Austrian culture has been influenced by its past and present neighbours: Germany, Hungary, Slovenia, Italy, and Bohemia.
+Austrian culture is characterised by historical and modern influences, including a history of interaction primarily between Celtic, Roman, Slavic and Germanic peoples.
+Austria is particularly known for its classical music, folk music, baroque architecture, coffee culture, winter sports and Alpine traditions.

+Austria is historically a strongly Catholic country, having been the centre of the Habsburg monarchy (1273–1918) which championed Roman Catholicism.
+Austrian German is the dominant language in Austria, although the region historically had a diverse linguistic landscape.

+In the 18th and 19th centuries, Austria was one of the centres of European musical life with the First Viennese School, which is reflected not only in the large number of musicians and composers associated with the country, but also in a large number of opera houses, theatres and orchestras that still exist today, as well as diverse musical traditions such as the Vienna New Year's Concert, numerous festivals and a vibrant cabaret scene.

 Music

-Vienna, the capital city of the 2nd Republic of Austria had long been an important centre of musical innovation.
-Composers of the 18th and 19th centuries were drawn to the city by the patronage of the Nobility, and made Vienna the European one of the capitals of classical music.
+Vienna, the capital city of Austria, has long been an important centre of musical innovation.
+Composers of the 18th and 19th centuries were drawn to the city by the patronage of the Habsburgs, and made Vienna the European capital of classical music.
 Wolfgang Amadeus Mozart, Ludwig van Beethoven, and Johann Strauss, Jr., among others, were associated with the city.
-During the Baroque period, Czech and Hungarian-Székely folk forms influenced Austrian music.
+During the Baroque period, Czech and Hungarian folk forms influenced Austrian music.
 Vienna's status began its rise as a cultural center in the early 16th century, and was focused around instruments including the lute.

 Classical music

 During the 18th century, the classical-music era dominated European classical music, and the city of Vienna was an especially important place for musical innovation.
 Three composers arose, making lasting innovations: Ludwig van Beethoven's symphonic patterns, Wolfgang Amadeus Mozart's balance between melody and form, and Joseph Haydn's development of the string quartet and sonata.